-Depression levels were measured using the PHQ-9 (Kroenke et al., 2001), a 9-item self-report questionnaire evaluating symptoms of depression according to DSM-5 (American Psychiatric Association, 2013).
+Depression levels at screening and day of participation were measured using the PHQ-9 (Kroenke et al., 2001), a 9-item self-report questionnaire evaluating symptoms of depression according to DSM-5 (American Psychiatric Association, 2013).
 Each PHQ-9 item corresponds to one of the nine symptoms of depression, rated in relation to the previous two weeks, with responses ranging from “Not at all” (0) to “Nearly every day” (3), for a total score of 0-to-27.
 PHQ-9 has good reliability (both internal consistency and test-retest reliability) and adequate validity, as does its Hebrew version (Geuolayov G, Jungerman T, Moses S, Friedman N, Miron R, 2009).
-Cronbach alpha in the present study was 0.91
+Cronbach alpha in the present study was 0.91 at both screening and day of participation.

-(Beck et al., 1996)(Beck et al., 1996; Segal, Coolidge, Cahill, & O’Riley, 2008; Sprinkle et al., 2002)Trait anxiety was measured using the 20-item State-Trait Anxiety Inventory-Trait subscale (STAI-T; Spielberger et al., 1970).
+Depression levels at screening were also assessed using the BDI-II (Beck et al., 1996) – a widely-used 21-item self-report questionnaire evaluating symptoms of depression related to the past two weeks.
+The BDI-II has good test-retest reliability and internal consistency, as well as adequate convergent and discriminant validity (Beck et al., 1996; Segal, Coolidge, Cahill, & O’Riley, 2008; Sprinkle et al., 2002).
+Cronbach alpha of BDI-II in the present sample was 0.95.

+Trait anxiety was measured using the 20-item State-Trait Anxiety Inventory-Trait subscale (STAI-T; Spielberger et al., 1970).
 Each item on the scale is a sentence that people usually use to describe themselves and respondents are asked to rate how well it describes them in general.
 Items are rated on a 5-point scale, yielding a total score ranging 20-80.
 STAI-T has good internal consistency, test-retest reliability, and validity (Speilberger and Vagg, 1984; Balsamo et al., 2013).
 In the present study the validated Hebrew translation of STAI-T was used (Teichman and Melineck, 1979).
 Cronbach alpha in was 0.96.

 Anhedonia was measured by the Snaith–Hamilton Pleasure Scale (SHAPS; Snaith et al., 1995).
 SHAPS is a brief 14-item self-report measure of hedonic tone (and its absence).
 Participants are asked to indicate how much they would be able to experience pleasure in different situations (i.e., “enjoy seeing other people's smiling faces” or “enjoy a cup of tea or coffee”).
 SHAPS was found to be highly reliable among MDD patients as well as non-clinical populations (Franken et al., 2007).
 SHAPS was translated from English to Hebrew for the purposes of the current study.
 Translation was validated with backward translation by bilingual speakers, and was compared to the original version.
 Cronbach alpha in the present study was 0.91.